List of clinical trial registries: Cuba

 Cuba's clinical registry is the RPCEC (Cuban Public Registry of Clinical Trials).

-Europe
+European Union

-EudraCT is a database of all clinical trials conducted in the European Union from 1 May 2004 onward.
+EudraCT is a database of all clinical trials conducted in the European Union since 1 May 2004.
 Initially a non-public database, it was launched for the public as EU Clinical Trials Register in March 2011.

 Germany

-Germany's clinical trials registry, the DRKS, is available at www.drks.de.
+Germany's clinical trials registry, the DRKS, is available at drks.de.
 The DRKS is an open access, free of charge online register for clinical trials and is available both in English and German.
-DRKS is part of the ICTRP network at WHO.
-The DRKS works with two partner registries in Germany, DeReG - German Registry for Somatic Gene-Transfer Trials and Clinical Trial Registry of the University Medical Center Freiburg.
+DRKS is part of the WHO's ICTRP.
+The DRKS works with two partner registries in Germany, DeReG (German Registry for Somatic Gene-Transfer Trials) and Clinical Trial Registry of the University Medical Center Freiburg.

 India

 India's clinical trials registry is Clinical Trials Registry – India.

-CTRI is in English and it participates in the World Health Organization’s International Clinical Trials Registry Platform.
+CTRI is in English and it participates in the WHO's ICTRP.

 Iran

 Iran's registry, the IRCT, is available at irct.ir.
 It is run and funded by the Iranian Ministry of Health and Medical Education.